sindresorhus/open-shortcut/readme.md

 Type: `string`

-Filepath to the web shortcut.
+File path to the web shortcut.

 Leave out the extension for cross-platform compatibility.